pepf/centos7-eol-repo-fix/README.md

 CentOS 7 has reached its End of Life (EOL), which means its repositories may no longer be maintained and accessible.
 However, you can still use some workarounds to keep your CentOS 7 system functional by pointing to alternative or archived repositories.

-### Method 1: Automatically Replace the Repository File
+### Method 1: Automatically Replace the Repository Files

 #### Step 1: Backup Existing Repo Files